The White Goddess: Literary influences

 The book was a major influence on the thinking of the poets Ted Hughes and Sylvia Plath, with the latter identifying to some extent with the goddess figure herself.
-Arguably, what Jacqueline Rose called "the cliché behind the myth – woman as inspiration, woman as drudge" – ultimately had a negative impact on Plath's life and work.
+Jacqueline Rose argued that what she called "the cliché behind the myth – woman as inspiration, woman as drudge" ultimately had a negative impact on Plath's life and work.

 Alan Garner has cited the book as an influence on his fiction, especially The Owl Service.
 In an interview, Garner has referred to the book as "that most infuriating gold mine of imagery, The White Goddess, which I understood with great clarity on the fifth reading."
-Susan Cooper has also cited The White Goddess as an inspiration for her The Dark Is Rising Sequence of fantasy novels.
-Lloyd Alexander took the names of some of the characters in his The Chronicles of Prydain fantasy novels from Graves' The White Goddess.
+Susan Cooper has also cited The White Goddess as an inspiration for her The Dark Is Rising sequence of fantasy novels.
+Lloyd Alexander took the names of some of the characters in his fantasy novels The Chronicles of Prydain from Graves' The White Goddess.

 The White Goddess also influenced American science fiction writers.
 The novels Sign of the Labrys by Margaret St. Clair, Flesh by Philip José Farmer, and The Snow Queen by Joan D. Vinge, were all inspired by the concepts in The White Goddess.